indico/indico/docs/source/config/settings.rst

     Default: ``'indico.vendor.django_mail.backends.smtp.EmailBackend'``

-.. data:: EMAIL_LOG_STORE_ATTACHMENTS
+.. data:: EMAIL_LOG_STORAGE

-    If enabled, the full contents of email attachments are stored in the storage backend when an email is logged in the context of an event.
-The corresponding email log entry includes metadata for each stored attachment.
+    The name of the storage backend used to store email attachments when an email is logged in the context of an event.

+    If not set, email attachments are not stored.

-    Default: ``False``
+    Default: ``None``

 .. data:: SMTP_SERVER